MicroFocus/ADM-FT-ToolsLauncher/README.md

 > *Notes*: In order to run tests in parallel, ensure you have reviewed the online user guide: [Before starting parallel testing][parallel-runner-before-start].

-The following parameters are used for tests run by the Micro Focus ParallelRunner.
+The following parameters are used for tests run by the ParallelRunner.

 | Name | Type | Value | Remarks |
 | ---- | ---- | ---- | ---- |